Kopitiam

-A kopitiam or kopi tiam is a type of coffee shop mostly found in parts of Indonesia, Malaysia, Singapore, Brunei and Southern Thailand patronised for meals and beverages, and traditionally operated by the Chinese communities of these countries.
+A kopitiam or kopi tiam is a type of coffee shop found in Indonesia (particularly in Sumatra and Kalimantan), Malaysia, Singapore, Brunei and Southern Thailand, patronised for meals and drinks, and traditionally operated by the Chinese communities of these countries.

-The word kopi is an Indonesian and Malay term for coffee and tiam (店) is the Hokkien/Hakka term for shop.
+The word kopi is the Indonesian and Malay term for 'coffee', while tiam derives from the Hokkien term for 'shop' (店 (tiàm)).

 Malaysia

 An OldTown White Coffee Outlet in Taman Permata, Kuala Lumpur.
 This is one of the contemporary kopitiam outlets in Malaysia.

 A standard kopitiam operating in the night time.
 Corner lots tend to be highly favorable to operators due to their visibility and to accommodate more stalls.

 In Malaysia, as in Singapore, kopitiams are found almost everywhere.
 However, there are a few differences.
 In Malaysia: